osilander/203.311/Week11/Week11.md

 Many of you have probably heard of different probability distributions, for example the [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution "Pi, why are you in this formula?") (or Gaussian distribution), the [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution "It's got no memory!"), the [binomial distribution](https://en.wikipedia.org/wiki/Binomial_distribution "Will I succeed or not??").
 Each of these is associated with different types of processes or samples, for example, [human height](https://tasks.illustrativemathematics.org/content-standards/HSS/ID/A/4/tasks/1020#:~:text=The%20heights%20of%20adult%20men,standard%20deviation%20of%202.5%20inches. "how tall are you?"), the [lifetime of a car battery](https://opentextbc.ca/introstatopenstax/chapter/the-exponential-distribution/ "I'm not talking about Tesla here"), or the [number of heads you'll get in ten coin flips](https://onlinestatbook.com/2/probability/binomial.html "Heads I win, tails you lose!"), respectively.

 Closely related to the binomial distribution is The Poisson Distribution, which is the distribution one would expect in almost any case we are sampling a countable number of things.
 For example, after a very light rain, we could count the number of raindrops on different sidewalk squares.
 [These would be Poisson distributed](https://en.wikipedia.org/wiki/Poisson_scatter_theorem#:~:text=The%20expected%20number%20of%20raindrops,with%20intensity%20parameter%202%2F5.
 "But they would be hard to count").
 Maybe we are interested in [how many Prussian cavalry](http://rstudio-pubs-static.s3.amazonaws.com/567089_c15d14f3d35b4edcbf13f33bbe775d4c.html "Not interested, thanks") are likely to be [killed by horse kicks in any given year](https://www.randomservices.org/random/data/HorseKicks.html "Where is Prussia anyway?").
-Or maybe we're interested in the [number of calls we can expect at a call centre](https://www.statology.org/poisson-distribution-real-life-examples/ "Not answering my phone").
+Or maybe we're interested in the [number of calls we can expect at a call centre per hour](https://www.statology.org/poisson-distribution-real-life-examples/ "Not answering my phone").
 All of these are Poisson distributed.<br>

 <img src="graphics/prob-dists.jpeg" width="1400" title="C'mon this looks too complicated"/><br>
 **There are lots of distributions and they're all related**<br><br>

 The number of RNA-seq reads that map to a gene [is also Poisson distributed](https://www.biostars.org/p/84445/ "I knew it!") (largely speaking).
-As expected, then, most packages for analysing RNA-seq data *model* the data as being Poisson distributed.
+As expected, then, most packages for analysing RNA-seq data *model* the data as being Poisson distributed (well...more on that later).
 Let us see what this means for genes with high and low number of reads mapped to them.

 <img src="graphics/poisson.jpeg" width="600" title="Early days"/><br>
 **I literally do not understand this at all**.
 Credit: [xkcd](https://www.explainxkcd.com/wiki/index.php/12:_Poisson "But here's an explanation")<br><br>

 Okay, let's make some pretend RNA-seq data.
 First, we will make a toy dataset with a very small number of read counts per gene.
 Maybe it was from a bad library prep.
-Or maybe from an under-represented barcode in what was otherwise a good sequencing run.
-To do this, we will sample our read counts as if they were Poisson.
+Or maybe from an under-represented set of barcodes in what was otherwise a good sequencing run.
+To make this toy dataset, we will sample our read counts as if they were Poisson.
 Navigate to your `R` console.

 ```R
 # Let's keep this simple